-The Bristol Type 188 was an experimental twin engine aircraft designed and built by Bristol Aeroplane Compand for sustained flight in excess of twice the speed of sound.
+The Bristol Type 188 was an experimental twin engine aircraft designed and built by Bristol Aeroplane Company for sustained flight in excess of twice the speed of sound.

 Its primary construction was of stainless steel, to avoid the potential kinetic heating limits of aluminium alloy.
-Predominantly a research aircraft, the Type 188 was often affectionatley referred to as 'The Flying Pencil'.
+Predominantly a research aircraft, the Type 188 was often affectionately referred to as 'The Flying Pencil'.

 An order was also placed for 3 additional aircraft to support the further development of an Avro 730 Reconnaissance Bomber although this was withdrawn upon cancellation of the whole Avro 730 project in 1957.
 The Bristol 188 programme continued however.

-In all, some 51 tests flights were carried out, the fastest being to 1,430 mph (purely coincidentally the equivalent of Mach 1.88) whilst the longest flight was just 48 minutes in duration.
-The Bristol 188 made its public debut as a static display at the SBAC Farnborough Air Show in September 1962.
+In all, 70 tests flights were carried out, the fastest being to 1,430 mph (purely coincidentally the equivalent of Mach 1.88), whilst the longest flight was just 48 minutes in duration.

 Although the aircraft was designed for speeds above 1,200 mph, its utility was limited due to its very restricted endurance at these speeds.
-With typical flight times in the order of 25 minutes and with the two aircraft combined only completing at total of 70 flights (not all flights were test flights), the project was abandoned in 1964 with the last flight being on 12th January of that year.
+With typical flight times in the order of 25 minutes, and with the two aircraft combined only completing at total of 70 flights (not all flights were test flights), the project was abandoned in 1964 after last flight on 12th January of that year.

 Whilst some of the materials and construction knowledge gained through the Bristol 188 programme proved useful during the development stages of Concorde, a lot of the data gathered proved inconclusive for the advancement of Mach 2 and Mach aircraft.

 The second prototype is preserved at the RAF Museum, Cosford, the first having been scrapped after use as a target at Shoeburyness Ranges.